The March 2020 Unemployment Rate Is Signaling A Recession

 The model relies on four indicators to signal recessions:

 - The short 12-period and a long 60-period exponential moving average (EMA) of the unemployment rate (UER).

 - The eight-month smoothed annualized growth rate of the UER (UERg).

 - The 19-week rate of change of the UER.

 The criteria for the model to signal the start of recessions are given in the original article and repeated in the Appendix.

-Referring to the chart below, and looking at the end portion of it, one can see that none of the conditions for a recession start are currently present.
+Referring to the chart below and looking at the end portion of it, one can see that all three of the conditions for the start of a recession have been met.

-- The UER is in a process of forming a trough, but its short EMA is still below its long EMA – the blue and red graphs, respectively, the spread narrowing now at minus 0.21% (last month minus 0.25%).
+- The UER at 4.4% is up from last month.
+The short EMA is above its long EMA, the blue and red graphs, respectively, and the spread, now at plus 0.26%, last month’s minus 0.11%.

-- Also the 19-week rate of change of the UER is now at 0% (last month minus 0.1%), still below the critical level of plus 8% – the black graph.
+- Also, the 19-week rate of change of the UER increased to plus 24.5%, also far above the 8% critical level – the black graph.

-Based on the historic patterns of the unemployment rate indicators prior to recessions one can reasonably conclude that the U.S. economy is not likely to go into recession anytime soon.
+Based on the historic patterns of the unemployment rate indicators prior to recessions, one can reasonably conclude that the U.S. economy has enetered a recession.